Mithgol/node-webbbs/README.md

    * `ru-petr1708` — imperial Russian.
 (Defined by [IANA language subtag registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) as “Russian orthography from the Petrine orthographic reforms of 1708 to the 1917 orthographic reform”.)

 * `AreaLockFile` — a path to the file which (when present) indicate that the mail bases are being modified by another program (such as echoprocessor, for example).
 The WebBBS returns `HTTP 503 Service Unavailable` when this file exists.

+### Examples of external configuration files

+Examples of the area configuration file of HPT are available in its own CVS repository on SourceForge [in English](http://husky.cvs.sf.net/viewvc/husky/hpt/config/areas) and [in Russian](http://husky.cvs.sf.net/viewvc/husky/hpt/config/areas.ru).
+Text lines of these examples are commented out (by `#` characters in the lines' beginnings) but your real configuration lines must be uncommented.

+An example of GoldED configuration file is [available](http://golded-plus.cvs.sourceforge.net/viewvc/golded-plus/golded%2B/etc/golded.conf?revision=1.1&view=markup) in the CVS of GoldED+.
+It contains a lot of configuration directives; only the most basic of them are understood by WebBBS (and they already appear in `webbbs.conf-example` anyway).

 ## Testing the WebBBS module